oracle/weblogic-toolkit-ui/documentation/staging/content/navigate/kubernetes/k8s-ingress-controller.md

       * Enable `Is target service WebLogic Console?` if the target service is the `WebLogic Console` service.
     * Select `SSL pass through` for SSL traffic to pass through the ingress controller and then terminate at the target service.
-      * If you select this option, then all SSL traffic from the `Virtual Host` will be routed to the target service.
+      * If you select this option, you must also specify a valid DNS value in 'Virtual Host', and all SSL traffic from the`Virtual Host` will be routed to the target service.
       * Make sure that the `Target Port` supports SSL.
 - Use the `Ingress Route Annotations` table to add annotations to the ingress route, as needed.
 Do not remove any pre-populated annotations.